Park, Lindberg to continue ANA Inspiration playoff on Monday

 With the first major of the season on the line, Park and Lindberg matched each other stroke-for-stroke after four attempts to find a winner on the par-five 18th before darkness descended on Mission Hills in Rancho Mirage.

-Extra holes were needed when they finished regulation locked in a three-way tie with American Jennifer Song at 15-under 273 after an exciting final round during which nearly a dozen players flirted with the lead.
+The extra holes were needed when the pair finished regulation locked in a three-way tie with American Jennifer Song at 15-under 273 after an exciting final round during which nearly a dozen players flirted with the lead.

-Park and Lindberg birdied the third extra hole to eliminate Song, who has yet to win on the LPGA Tour but had a golden opportunity to claim a maiden triumph on the second extra hole but saw her birdie putt slip past the cup.
+Park and Lindberg birdied the third extra hole to eliminate Song, who has yet to win on the LPGA Tour.

+Former U.S. Amateur champion Song had a golden opportunity to claim a maiden triumph on the second extra hole but her six-foot birdie putt slipped below the cup.

-After Song bowed out a hole later with a par, the two survivors returned to the 18th one more time and both managed nervy pars in almost total darkness, though lights surrounding the green provided some vision.
+After Song bowed out a hole later with a par, the survivors returned to the 18th one more time and both managed nervy pars in almost total darkness, though floodlights surrounding the green provided some vision.

 Looking to win an eighth major of her illustrious career, Park’s aggressive long-range birdie putt sped well past the cup but the Korean regrouped and sank a seven-foot par attempt in the gloom to send the tournament to a Monday finish.

+“It was really dark on the last playoff hole.
+Putting in the dark, somehow I was able to make that,” Park said.

+“I think I was a little nervous because 18 is not my favorite hole.
+I made some good par saves there to just keep on playing.
+Finally, we’re playing a different hole tomorrow so I’m excited about that.”

-Lindberg, meanwhile, is searching for her first major triumph as well as a maiden LPGA Tour victory.
+The playoff will resume on the par-four 10th at 8 a.m. local time when the 31-year-old Lindberg will continue her quest for a first major triumph as well as a maiden LPGA Tour victory.

+“I wasn’t nervous at all in the playoff,” said Lindberg, who carded a closing 71 after starting the day with a three-shot lead.

+Park and Song shot matching 67s to join Lindberg one shot ahead of Thai Ariya Jutanugarn (65) and American Jessica Korda (66).

 Reporting by Andrew Both in Cary, North Carolina; Editing by John O'Brien